Oracle Cloud LLMs: 44% Better Price-Performance

 Monitoring Service

-Create alarms on any metric.
-Trigger notifications via email, PagerDuty, Slack.
-Execute Functions for automated remediation.
+You can create alarms on any metric, trigger notifications through email, PagerDuty, or Slack, and run Functions for automated remediation.

 # Publish custom metric